For Cubs, season ends on sour note with loss to Rockies

 CHICAGO (AP) — No team in the National League piled up more victories than the Chicago Cubs through 162 games.
 That seems like small consolation now.

-Kyle Hendricks gave up a tiebreaking single to Tony Wolters in the 13th inning, sending the Cubs to a 2-1 loss to the Colorado Rockies in a marathon wild-card loss on Tuesday night.
+Kyle Hendricks gave up a tiebreaking single to Tony Wolters in the 13th inning, sending the Cubs to a 2-1 loss to the Colorado Rockies in a marathon wild-card game on Tuesday night.

 Chicago lost two home games with a chance to reach the NL Division Series.
 The Cubs scored a total of two runs over 22 innings, dropping a tiebreaker to Milwaukee for the NL Central championship and then getting knocked out of the playoffs by the Rockies.